-The Bailgate area is to benefit from the first phase of road works that are happening this summer.
+City area is to benefit from the first phase of road works that are starting next week.

-An extensive package of resurfacing schemes around the Bailgate area in Lincoln will start in eight weeks.
+An extensive package of resurfacing schemes around the Bailgate area in Lincoln is about to get underway.

-The first phase of works will get underway in July and continue across various sites into September.
+The first phase of works will get underway on July 3 and continue across various sites into September.

 Dates and locations for the resurfacing programme have been carefully selected to ensure that there isn’t an overlap with any planned events due to take place in the uphill area of the city.